-1.12 What's the difference between encouraging managers to be great managers and knowing what being a great manager involves?
+1-34 What's the difference between encouraging managers to be great managers and knowing what being a great manager involves?

 Knowing what the specific expectations are will help managers develop their skills in areas where they are weak.
-It also allows organisations to train managers to ensure they have the specific skill sets needed to provide employees with appropriate support.
+It also allows organisations to train managers on the specific skill sets needed to provide employees with the support they need.

-1.13 What could other companies learn from Google's experiences?
+1-35 What could other companies learn from Google's experiences?

-Students' answers will vary, but one of the main things other companies could learn is that having clear definitions of what their expectations are will help people become better at performing their jobs.
-Those definitions will also help the organisation and its managers identify areas of weakness for improvement.
+Students' answers will vary but one of the big things other companies could learn is that having clear definitions of what their expectations are will help people become better at their jobs.
+Those definitions will also help the organisation and the managers identify areas of weakness for improvement.